The Weather Network

 Challenge yourself

 The Duke of Edinburgh's International Award Algonquin Park canoe trips are intended to be a challenge.
 Learn backcountry canoe and camping skills.
-These practice and expeditions offer a wonderful opportunity to learn about yourself and working in a team.
+The practice and expedition portions of the trips offer a wonderful opportunity to learn about yourself and working in a team.

 Leadership and Teamwork